Who Is Dwayne Johnson?

-Johnson has since entered a long-term relationship with musician Lauren Hashian, with whom he had a daughter in December 2015.
-Two years later, the couple revealed they were expecting another girl.
+Johnson has since entered a long-term relationship with musician Lauren Hashian, with whom he had daughter Jasmine Lia in December 2015.
+In April 2018, the couple welcomed their second daughter, Tiana Gia.

 In 2017, buzz began generating over Johnson's rumored plan to run for president in 2020.
 After playing coy for much of the year, the wrestler-turned-actor finally confirmed the rumors in December, telling Ellen DeGeneres, "I’m seriously considering it, yes."

 Johnson has also opened up about some of his early-life struggles, including his family's eviction from their Hawaii home when he was just 14.
 He told the UK publication The Express that his mother tried to commit suicide by walking into traffic the following year, an incident that left him battling depression.